Skip to main content

 Tutorial: Churn Prevention

 This tutorial walks through building a churn-prevention flow from a blank tenant.
 By the end you’ll have a working flow that scores customers by churn risk, qualifies the right retention offer, suppresses outreach for already-contacted customers, and improves with every recorded outcome.
 Business scenario: a telecom or SaaS provider wants to reduce monthly churn.
 The marketing team has three retention offers — a free month, a service upgrade, and a personal call.
 Each offer has different eligibility, different cost, and different effectiveness depending on the customer’s risk profile and tenure.
-The system has 24 hours to decide who gets which offer, and the contact policy says no customer may be touched more than once a week.
+The system has 24 hours to decide who gets which offer, and the business rule says no customer may receive more than one retention contact per week.
 What you’ll build:

 • A Customer schema with the fields the flow needs to score

-• 3 retention offers with different qualification rules and business impact
+• 3 retention offers, each with its own qualification rules and business impact

-• A decision flow that combines propensity scoring, qualification gates, and a 7-day contact policy
+• A decision flow that combines propensity scoring, qualification gates, and a weekly contact cap

 • An end-to-end test through /recommend and /respond